 Cheque Leaf: 5 Top Facts You Need to Know

 A cheque leaf is a primary financial instrument for all account holders and banks provide a chequebook when you open an account.
-It is essential to know the validity of a cheque leaf, the process of filling it and more to make the best use of it.
+Understanding the cheque leaf meaning is essential to using it.
+It is necessary to know the validity of a cheque leaf, the process of filling it out and more to make the best use of it.

 Before digitisation in the financial industry, cheque leaf was a popular and convenient way to make non-cash transactions.
 Many still prefer to transact through this method.
 This is especially common in rental payments.

-Read on to learn how to fill a cheque leaf, its types as well as other pertinent information.
+Read on to learn how to fill a cheque leaf, its types and other pertinent information and how to write a cancelled cheque?

 What is a Cheque Leaf?

-A cheque leaf is basically a single cheque in your chequebook.
+A cheque leaf is a single cheque in your chequebook.
+Understanding the meaning of the cheque leaf can help you use it effectively.
 You can use it to:

 • Withdraw cash from an account